up209d/vanilla-server-side-rendering-flow/README.md

 ###### React - React Router - Redux | Express | Webpack

 > My own build of Server Side Rendering with user authentication.
-> I build this project from scratch without helping from big framework such as Next.js or handy React-universal, Isomorphic-react.
-So I can understand stuffs behind the scene as well as fully customizing and controlling on my desire.
+> I build this project from scratch without helping from handy framework/libs such as Next.js, React-loadable, React-universal, Isomorphic-react & etc. So I can understand stuffs behind the scene as well as fully customizing and controlling on my desire.

 > Essentially, this is a combo of React, React Router 4, Redux, React-Jss, Material-UI, Express, Webpack 4 and so on.

+#### There are many ways to make a SSR Web App.
+##### All by Express (PHP-like) * * *
+You can put all the effort to express server and let it handle everything on every request such as pre-rendered content, routing, store.
+However, that solution creates a heavy work-loading burden to server as the link transition will trigger a full page reloading every time.
+Thus, I don't like that much, especially in case we want a client-only SPA we cannot switch easily.
+##### A True Hybrid SSR SPA * * * * *
+It is still better if we can make a true hybrid SSR SPA.
+That just loads our application only once with pre-populated content of the specific requested routing.
+Otherwise, it shall handle the rest from client side and communicate with server via REST API.
+It is also a flexible solution of returning back to SPA client-only, when you have to deploy the project to just a static http server.

 #### Work flow:
 ##### Server: